Monday, July 27, 2020

 Characteristics

-Characteristics are the same as D&D's ability scores.
+Characteristics are the equivalent to D&D's ability scores.
 There are seven: Strength, Dexterity, Constitution, Intelligence, Power, Appearance, and Size.
 I reordered them similar to D&D. As you can see, most are the same.
-Power is similar to Wisdom and represents will and mental strength and is also the prime attribute for magic, instead of intelligence.
-Appearance is pretty much Charisma.
-In addition there is a Move rate, 10 for all humans.
+Power is similar to Wisdom and represents will and mental strength and is also the prime attribute for magic, instead of intelligence: it determines how many power points you have to power spells, and it expresses the personality aspect of Charisma.
+Appearance is pretty much the good looks part of Charisma.

 All creatures have these characteristics, another thing that D&D took over starting with 3e.
 Human characters roll 3D6 to determine their attributes, with 2D6+6 for intelligence and size, so the range is mostly between 3 and 18.
 Derived from these characteristics are